-Students interested in study abroad opportunities should review the Temple University Study Abroad website for helpful process and scholarship information.
+Students interested in study abroad opportunities should review the Temple University Education Abroad and Overseas Campuses website for helpful process and scholarship information.
 Students in good academic standing that file the FAFSA will be considered for financial aid.

 Temple Students on Temple Abroad Programs

 If you are studying on a Temple study abroad program, you may use Temple, federal and state financial aid: loans, grants, even outstanding achievement scholarships.
 Applying for and receiving financial aid for a Temple study abroad program abroad works almost the same as it would if you were studying at any of Temple’s campuses.
 One difference is that the Study Abroad office supplies budgets to Student Financial Services (SFS) for all study abroad programs, and if you are accepted into a Temple study abroad program, we always recommend you bring a copy of your study abroad acceptance letter to SFS.
 SFS will review your financial aid package based on the budget for the study abroad program you will be attending.
 Your aid package may be adjusted to reflect any possible increased cost difference.

 - Make sure to complete your FAFSA early in the calendar year.
 If you are eligible, SFS will notify you of your financial aid award and post your aid to your account in the same way as if you were taking courses at any of Temple's campuses.

 - Sign-up for direct deposit in the TUportal (Student Tools tab) to ensure refunds are efficiently processed.

 - A limited number of work-study positions are available at Temple University Rome.

 - Summer Study Abroad

 - In order to be considered for summer financial aid, students must meet the federal and university aid eligibility requirements.
 NOTE- A student's Satisfactory Academic Progress (SAP) is reviewed after spring semester grades are posted and can impact summer financial aid eligibility.